Understanding Employer Contracts: Healthcare Contract FAQs

 Deciding how to handle contract issues can be very difficult.
 The questions and answers above have been prepared to assist you as you think about these important issues.
 The discussion above is not legal advice.
-If you are ever uncertain about your path forward, you should always consider obtaining the advice of a lawyer in your home country.
+If you are ever uncertain about your path forward, you should always consider seeing legal advice in your home country.

-If you would like some additional information to help you understand job offers and contracts, please visit the YouTube channel for the Alliance for Ethical International Recruitment Practices at https://www.youtube.com/user/AEIRP4theCode/feed.
+If you would like some additional information to help you understand job offers and contracts, check out these videos from the Alliance for Ethical International Recruitment Practices.